genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 In your application's **tables-dictionary.kts** file, you need to define every table that your application needs.
-Let look at a very simple example definition.
+Let us look at a very simple example definition.
 This contains a single table with three fields in it.

 Then you can look closer at all the elements that can go into a table definition.